benshinnick/algorithm-contest/README.md

 React application for visualizing sorting and pathfinding algorithms competing agianst each other in real time.

 ## Motivation
 I built this project because all algorithm visualization tools I could find online made it difficult to compare different algorithms, especially for algorithms with similar time complexites.
-My goal with this project is to give the user a good sense of why and when sorting and pathfinding algorithms perform better (or worse) than other related algorithms.
+My goal with this project was to give people a good sense of which popular sorting and pathfinding algorithms perform better (or worse) than other related algorithms.

 ## Accessing The Project

 https://benshinnick.github.io/algorithm-contest/

-Google Chrome is the recommended browser to run this project in.
+> Note: Google Chrome is the recommended browser to run this project in.
 However, other browsers should have little to no issues.

 ## Implemented Sorting Algorithms
 | Algorithm | Best | Average | Worst | Space |